-This stuffed coelacanth, described by Smith in 1939, achieved worldwide fame.
-Source.
 It was supposed to be extinct.
 Yet here it lay, with fins round and fleshy, scales as hard as bone and a tail unlike any living fish.
 "Lass, this discovery will be on the lips of every scientist in the world", James Smith said to Marjorie Courtenay-Latimer, curator of the East London Museum.

-The bald uakari has a distinctive, but simple, face.
-Photo by Ipaat Specks.
+Specks.
 Stripes.
 Red fur.
 Black fur.
 Eye masks.
 Bald spots.
 Beards.
 Moustaches.
 New World monkeys are nature's motley crew.
 Their faces display an extraordinary range of colours and patterns.

 Happy belated new year everyone!
 2011 was a wonderful year for me.
 Not only did my blog move to its shiny new abode at Scientific American, I also joined the science desk of NRC Handelsblad, a daily Dutch newspaper.

 Like most evolutionary tales, this one could have started on the Galapagos Islands.
 Instead we find ourselves in an ancient sea, near the end of the Devonian, 360 million years ago.